RedisLabs/redislabs-docs/content/embeds/tryout-redisearch.md

 ```

 {{< note >}}
-In a database in a Redis Cloud Essentials subscription, you need to tag the index key and the document key so that they are stored on the same shard:
+For databases in a Redis Cloud Essentials subscription, you need to tag the index key and the document key so that they are stored on the same shard:

 ```sh
 FT.CREATE {idx} ...